act-rules/act-rules.github.io/_rules/heading-non-empty-accessible-name-ffd0e9.md

 #### Failed Example 1

-This `h1` element has an empty [accessible name][] given because its content is not exposed to assistive technologies.
+This `h1` element has an empty [accessible name][] because its content is not exposed to assistive technologies.

 ```html
 <h1><img src="/test-assets/shared/act-logo.png" alt="" /></h1>